-- The Corporate Plan for the period 2019-23 which is published on the Council's website identifies key priorities for the Council. - Departmental Service Plans have been put in place in order to deliver the objectives of the Corporate Plan. - The Council ensures objectives are deliverable by producing a Medium Term Financial Strategy and detailed financial budget plans. - Progress against the Council's aims and objectives is monitored by means of its performance management framework and set of detailed performance management indicators. - The Council Identifies and manages any corporate and departmental risks to achieving its objectives through its risk management process and issues regular reports to senior management and Members. - Value for money is driven through the Council's Corporate Procurement Code. - Information relating to Council plans and initiatives is published via its website and the Horsham District news magazine.
+- The Corporate Plan for the period 2019-23 is published on the Council's website identifies key priorities. - Departmental Service Plans and worklists break down and monitor the objectives of the Corporate Plan with quarterly reports to Overview & Scrutiny Committee. - The Council ensures objectives are deliverable by producing a Medium Term Financial Strategy and detailed financial budget plans. - Progress against the Council's aims and objectives is monitored through its performance management framework and reported to management and Overview & Scrutiny Committee. - The Council Identifies and manages any corporate and departmental risks to achieving its objectives through its risk management process and issues regular reports to senior management and Audit Committee. - Value for money is driven through the Council's Corporate Procurement Code. - Information relating to Council plans and initiatives is published via its website, email updates, social media and the Horsham District news magazine.